 The negative consequences of excessive length sampling on abundance at age estimates are most apparent under the low set density scenarios.
 The precision of the estimates are also the poorest when fewer sets are conducted.
 Sets, however, are the most costly sample to obtain and, as such, the set densities of fisheries-independent surveys tend to be on the lower end of the scenarios presented in this paper.
 The set density of the multi-species survey conducted by Fisheries and Oceans Canada in the Newfoundland region, for instance, ranges between 0.001 and 0.002 sets / km2.
-Length sampling effort, in contrast, tends to be on the higher end of the scenarios presented here because lengths are relatively cheap and easy to obtain.
+Length sampling effort, in contrast, tends to be on the higher end of the scenarios presented here because lengths are relatively easy to obtain.
 Again, using Fisheries and Oceans Canada sampling protocol from the Newfoundland region as an example, it is not uncommon for length sampling effort to be capped at 500 measurements per set.
 The results presented in this paper paradoxically suggest that better abundance at age estimates are obtained by lowering the length sampling cap.
 Results also indicate that reductions to length sampling effort would not significantly impact abundance at length estimates.
 Nonetheless, it is hard to be prescriptive because this simulation is far from a perfect reflection of reality and it focuses on one case study.
 Further research is required on the consequences of some of the assumptions of this simulation as well as the interaction between age-specific clustering, length-stratified sampling and the age-length key.
 Ideally, the simulation would also include multiple species with different life-histories and distributions, and also integrate a cost component to assess the trade-offs between information and cost.
 Finally, it would be interesting to test alternate analyses of these data that may account for the spatial structure of the age-length key (e.g. Berg and Kristensen, 2012).

 While much work has yet to be done, results from the simple simulation echo the growing body of literature which concludes that extra sub-sampling is an ineffective means of improving estimates relative to sampling more locations (Pennington and Vølstad, 1994; Bogstad et al., 1995; Pennington et al., 2002; Coggins et al., 2013; Zhang and Cadrin, 2013; Stewart et al., 2014).
 In general, the most significant source of variation in fisheries-independent surveys stems from set-to-set variation, and not variability from individual sub-samples.
 This is largely because fish caught together tend to be more similar than those in the general population (Pennington and Vølstad, 1994).
-Therefore, if the goal of a trawl survey is to maximize information, it is likely better to stop collecting psudoreplicates and, instead, focus efforts on other species or the next set.
+Therefore, if the goal of a trawl survey is to maximize information, it is likely better to stop collecting correlated samples and, instead, focus efforts on other species or the next set.

 Appendix 2: age-year-space covariance